peteroupc/classic-wallpaper/uielements.md

 - Real-world objects depicted in user-interface graphics have an illustrative look with clean lines and curves rather than an abstract, pencil- or brush-drawn, highly realistic, or even _photorealistic_ look.
 - For graphics limited to the 16-color VGA palette[^1]:
     - Areas are filled with either a solid color in the palette or an alternating checkerboard pattern of two colors (to simulate a color outside the palette).
-    - Color gradient fills (smooth transitions from one color to another) and simulations of color gradients are avoided.
+    - Color gradient fills (smooth transitions from one color to another) and simulations of color gradients are rare (and then especially in backgrounds of illustrations), if not avoided.
 - For graphics in a 256-color palette, gradient fills are present but subtle.
 - Larger versions of originally 32 &times; 32 icons (for example, the 48 &times; 48 version) appear the same as the original icon but with finer but nonessential detail.

 After about 2003, user-interface graphics tend to be 8-bpc images and are less interesting to discuss here, as 16- and 256-color versions are often made from those images through _dithering_[^6] or similar techniques.

+Most text in this period was rendered in a solid color.
+In fancier displays of text, a "shadowed" text look was often achieved using multiple shifted renderings of the text in a single color (for example, from one pixel upward and leftward to three pixels downward and rightward) followed by an unshifted rendering in the base color or pattern.
+But new applications should avoid having text in icons, cursors, and pixel images.

 ## Flexible User Interface Graphics